Ablett family: Family members

 NATHAN ABLETT – Nathan joined Geelong in 2005, playing alongside his brother for three seasons before retiring.
 He had played 32 games, scoring 46 goals.
 Nathan played in the 2007 premiership side.
 He made a brief comeback in 2011 with Gold Coast, once again joining his brother, playing 2 games and scoring 1 goal before being delisted.

-RYAN ABLETT – Geoff's son Ryan was on Hawthorn's rookie list for at least 2000, but he left the club without having played a game.
+RYAN ABLETT – Geoff's son Ryan was on Hawthorn's rookie list for at least 2000, but he left the club without having played an AFL game.
 After playing for Port Melbourne in the Victorian Football League, East Fremantle in the West Australian Football League and West Adelaide in the South Australian National Football League, he died in his sleep from an undiagnosed heart condition on 28 March 2009, aged 27.

-MICHAEL ABLETT – Another Ablett, from this generation, is Michael, (son of Lenny who is Geoff, Kevin & Gary's brother) was on North Melbourne's rookie list for at least 2000 and never made his AFL debut.
+MICHAEL ABLETT – Another Ablett, from this generation, is Michael, (son of Lenny who is Geoff, Kevin & Gary's brother) was on North Melbourne's rookie list for at least 2000 but never made his AFL debut.

 MICHAEL TUCK – Michael Tuck became an extended member of the Ablett clan when he married Fay, sister of Geoff, Kevin and Gary Sr. Michael played 426 games for Hawthorn, scoring 320 goals in a lengthy career which lasted from 1972 to 1991.
 Michael played in 7 premiership sides (1976, 1978, 1983, 1986, 1988, 1989, 1991) He held the record for most VFL/AFL games in history.

 SHANE TUCK – Michael, like Gary Ablett Sr., had two sons who played senior AFL football.
-Shane played for Hawthorn from 2000 to 2002, without playing a game.
+Shane was listed with Hawthorn from 2000 to 2002, without playing a game.
 He then signed for Richmond in 2004, where he stayed until 2013, having played 173 games and scored 72 goals.
-He died 20 July 2020 age 38 from suicide; the Australian Sports Brain Bank stated that Tuck had suffered from a severe case of the degenerative brain disease chronic traumatic encephalopathy.
+He died 20 July 2020 age 38, the Australian Sports Brain Bank stated that Tuck had suffered from a severe case of the degenerative brain disease chronic traumatic encephalopathy.

 TRAVIS TUCK – Travis played for Hawthorn from 2006 to 2009, playing 20 games and scoring one goal.

 The Ablett family collective AFL stats – 1747 games, 2074 goals, 14 premierships, 1 Norm Smith medal, 2 Brownlow medals, 7 times club best and fairest, 7 Coleman medals, 12 times club's leading goal kicker, 14 years as club captain, 19 times All-Australian.